 Students as resources.
 They can also model other kinds of identity management concepts, such as

-EnterpriseUsers are similar, with the
+EnterpriseUsers are similar, but the

-EnterpriseUsers schema extending
+EnterpriseUsers schema extends

 Users.
 Therefore, for the rest of this post, I’m going to focus on

 Users have a defined set of attributes, many of which you might expect.
 These include